 Now, remember your TIPS?
 Good, because next, an entire three pages is devoted to the identification and combatting of "salts".
 I've excerpted this section, obviously:

-HOW WAL-MART CAN(So, to summarize, we don't interrogate and we don't spy, but we are interested in every single job you've ever held all the way back to age 16, and we will be assiduously checking your references to glean information beyond your dates-of-employment and work performance.)
+(So, to summarize, we don't interrogate and we don't spy, but we are interested in every single job you've ever held all the way back to age 16, and we will be assiduously checking your references to glean information beyond your dates-of-employment and work performance.)

 1. Pre-screen as many applicants as possible to ensure you are hiring the most qualified person for any opening you have available.